monkrus/nlp_jsgf_rus/README.md

 To better understand the parsing process, keep in mind:

-Rules containing named entities that are used within the music play intent are used as tags for those entities (in this grammar, it applies to <artist> and <song>).
+Rules containing named entities that are used within the music play intent are used as tags for those entities ( it applies to <artist> and <song>).
-The parser tags everything else as unknown (<unk>).
+The parser tags everything else as unknown.

-- **Task 1.1**

-Task 1: Extend the English Grammar
+**Task 1**: Extend the English Grammar
 1.1 Extend the English JSGF grammar to cover at least the following utterances:
 ~~~
 [i want to listen to]<unk> [jazz]<genre> [music]<unk>
 [play me]<unk> [ummagumma]<album> [by]<unk> [pink floyd]<artist>
 [put]<unk> [lady gaga]<artist> [on]<unk>
 ~~~
 Let`s extend the JSGF file manually and see if the results will satisfy the requirements.
 ~~~
 #JSGF V1.0 utf-8 en;